Do you like rainbows?

 Fill both classes all the way up with water.

-Put one end off the paper towel in one glass and the other end in the other glass.
+When step 3 is done, put one end of the paper towel in one glass and the other end in the other glass.
 Make sure both ends of the paper are in the water.

 Did you discover our Facebook group “Free Kids Activities Arts and Crafts” yet?
 Join us here for more fun kid's activities, arts and crafts, DIY projects, science experiments, and educational resources.